MohamedYasser97/BatsyBot/README.md

   * Making a blueprint or basic outline for the mechanism of searching for tweets and their different filters.\
   \
-  But after all, I wasn't encouraged to implement these features in the main project because not all applications require these features so it would be somehow harder to modify the files for your bot's purpose which is against the whole project's idea.
+  But after all, I wasn't encouraged to implement these features in the main project because not all applications require these features so it would be somehow harder to modify the files for your bot's purpose which is against the project's main idea.

   ## Personal Request
    Anyone can use this project as they like but I would love to get credited in any possible way.
 Let it be a mention on Twitter, an E-mail or